jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.11.17         How to create a new folder?

-Enter “File Management” in “Advanced Functions” of “Setting”, you can create a new folder.
+Enter "File Management" in "Advanced Functions" of "Setting", you can create a new folder.

 1.11.18         How to modify or delete a self-created folder?

-For self-created folders, you can click the corresponding link in the “Operations” column on the right to clear, rename and delete operations.
+For self-created folders, you can click the corresponding link in the "Operations" column on the right to clear, rename and delete operations.

 For non-empty folders, the delete function is not provided, so that the emails will not be lost due to misoperation, that is, you can delete this folder only when there is no email in the folder.
 Therefore, to delete a non-empty folder, you must first delete all the emails in this folder.